OtisHoymans/Keylogger-detection-program/README.md

 # 🛡️ Keylogger Detector + Dummy Keylogger (Educational Use Only)

 A Python-based keylogger detection tool with a harmless dummy keylogger included for testing and educational purposes.
+Made by Otis Hoymans

 ## 📌 Features